twak/winsyn/README.md

 # resource files

+The model requires a resources files with various textures and meshes from different sources.
+We include a [single example](https://github.com/twak/winsyn/tree/main/resources) resource of each type - these are enough to run the code, but do not have much diversity.
+Running the model with only these resources will not match our results...
 The [`config.py`](https://github.com/twak/winsyn/blob/main/src/config.py) file defines `resource_path` which should be the location of the resources folder.

-The model requires a resources files with various textures and meshes from different sources.
-We include a [single example](https://github.com/twak/winsyn/tree/main/resources) resource of each type - these are enough to run the model, but do not have much diversity.
-Running the model with only these resources will not match our results!

 * The 3D clutter scenes can be downloaded from the [KAUST datastore]().
 They should be added added to the `exterior_clutter` folder.